hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

     mvn hotrod:gen

-This will generate all necessary DAO and VO Java classes.
+This will generate all files, DAO, and VO Java classes necessary for the automated persistence.

 #### Run the Application ####